rafaelcalcada/rvx/CODING_STYLE.md

 * Use **ALL\_CAPS** for parameters, enumerated values, constants and define macros
 * Main clock signal is named `clock`.
 All clock signals must start with `clock_`
 * Reset signals are **active-low** and **synchronous**, default name is `reset_n`
-* Signal names should be descriptive and be consistent throughout the hierarchy.
-Avoid abbreviations
+* Signal names should be descriptive and be consistent throughout the hierarchy
+* Avoid abbreviations

 ### Suffixes for signals and types